The Surprising Effectiveness of PPO in Cooperative, Multi-Agent Games

 \subsection{Input Representation to Value Function}

 The fundamental difference between many multi-agent CTDE PG algorithms and fully decentralized PG methods is the input to the value network.
 Therefore, the representation of the value input becomes an important aspect of the overall algorithm.
-The underlying assumption of centralized value functions is that observing the full global state can make value learning easier.
+The assumption behind using centralized value functions is that observing the full global state can make value learning easier.